General Social Survey - Giving, Volunteering and Participating (GSS GVP)

 Data are collected directly from survey respondents.

-No proxy reporting was allowed.
-The respondents had the choice between French and English.
-The average time to complete the survey was 44 minutes.
+Data are collected directly from survey respondents either through an electronic questionnaire or through CATI (computer assisted telephone interviewing).
+No proxy reporting is allowed.
+The respondents has the choice between French and English.
+The average time to complete the survey is estimated at 44 minutes.

 View the Questionnaire(s) and reporting guide(s) .

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 This methodology type does not apply to this survey.